Rated 4.9 out of 23603 reviews

 Damage

-• Plumbing pipes are commonly weakened by years of overly-high water pressure and other types of damage, including freezing temperatures, oxidation, electrolysis, vandalism, and theft.
+• Plumbing pipes are commonly weakened by years of overly high water pressure and other types of damage, including freezing temperatures, oxidation, electrolysis, vandalism, and theft.

 • Unfortunately, thieves will disable most (sometimes all) of a home’s plumbing system, just to make a few dollars on metal recycling.